OwenWard/ppdiag/paper.md

 data, as have been described in @wu2021diagnostics.

 # Statement of Need
-Temporal point processes can be used to model data arising in a wide variety of fields, including but not limited to neuroscience, seismology and finance.
-As such, tools for analysing the fit of point processes to data can be used by many practitioners.
+Given the broad application of Temporal Point Processes, tools for analysing the fit of point processes to data can be used by many practitioners.
 This package provides functions to evaluate the fit of univariate temporal point processes.
 These functions allow: